 What is FIP?

 FIP is sponsored by the Harvard Freshman Dean's Office (FDO), the Harvard International Office (HIO) and the Woodbridge Society of International Students.
 It is an orientation program for incoming international students who have either not attended school in the United States or have done so for a short period of time, and for U.S. citizens who have spent most of their lives abroad.
 FIP immediately precedes the College's orientation program for all new freshmen, and will introduce international students to American culture and some aspects of higher education in the United States, particularly at Harvard.
 Harvard administrators, faculty, and upper class international students will serve as resources for these orientation sessions.
 Letters of invitation to FIP are sent out to eligible students with their letters of admission in the spring.
 Early admits will also receive an invitation in the spring.
-If a student is eligible and does not receive an invitation, please be in touch with Tana Ruegamer.
+If a student is eligible and does not receive an invitation, please be in touch with Jessica Heffernan.